danielforgacs/JefVem/README.md

 ### Notes:

-- I left a few standard files, like docker compose files, .env, ... in the repo.
+- I left a few unused standard files, like docker compose files, .env, ... in the repo.
 Those come from my automated git repo initialiser bash func.
 (See my [.dotfiles repo](https://github.com/danielforgacs/.dotfiles))
+- The actual vending machine logic is tiny.
+I focused on a framework design that other programmers can use in their tools.
+- the test use some hardcoded values.
+A configuarion update will break them.
+I wouldn't do that with actual code base.

 ### Git branches: